Notnyna/EVM/README.md

 - Reduce your metabolism by ingesting a new [drug] called [gut neutralizer] other name [heartburn].
 Taking it too much will make you puke out the prey so be warned.
 - By default the damage from digestion kills a normal pawn way too fast *xml reduced efficiency to 0.2
-- Struggling prey no longer yeet themselves to a devour dimension.
+- Struggling prey no longer yeet themselves to a vore dimension.
 They eject themselves before container (usually stomach) is destroyed.
 Temporary solution just makes the container def undestroyable while it has content.
 *Possible side effect - every pawn suddenly have indestructible stomachs...

 - Prey now increases mass of the predator.
 The display is a bit bugged with multiple prey.